Table of Contents

 - Perfect your portfolio and Instagram profile.
-Aspiring students will probably want to check your own work before subscribing to your class.
-Make sure your website or Instagram profile look convincing before you launch your class.
+Aspiring students will probably want to check their own work before subscribing to your class.
+Make sure your website or Instagram profile looks convincing before you launch your class.

 - Come up with your angle.
 Don’t just say you teach photography.
 Decide if you are a wildlife photography specialist or a staged photography guru.
 Maybe you are more into the technical aspects of photography or all about the art side of it.